 Each person’s grief is unique, just as our birth and death are unique.
 Your grief can be revealed in many ways: shock, denial, longing, anger, rage, sadness, even relief.
 Dr. Kubler-Ross and others since her groundbreaking work have observed a common process, beginning with Shock, then Anger, moving to Depression, Sadness and finally Acceptance of a death.
-For a traumatic loss or death from suicide, there are often emotions of Shock; sometimes Panic; a feeling of being “out of time” or dissociated from life; Numbness; Overwhelm; Anxiety or Relief.
+For a traumatic loss or death from suicide, there are often emotions of shock, panic; a feeling of being “out of time” or dissociated from life; numbness; overwhelm; anxiety or relief.
 For the loss of a baby, child, or teen, there may be feelings of lost hope, regrets, guilt, self-judgment, or despair.

-Many of us avoid the grief process, thinking we will drown in it, or be overwhelmed with pain, or fear we will get stuck in a rut.
+Many of us avoid the grief process, thinking we will drown in it or be overwhelmed with pain.
+We fear we will get stuck in a rut.
 We wonder if there will be an end to it.
-We feel the pressures of life, our job, and families, our work ethic, as society tells us to “move on”.
-Grief takes its own time, and it is important to move through it fully to a place of Understanding.
+We feel the pressures of life, our job, and families, our work ethic, as society tells us to “move on.”
+But Grief takes its own time, and it is important to move through it fully to a place of Understanding.
 Avoiding grief only seems to perpetuate our fears and the suffering we want to avoid.
-With unexpressed grief, we risk succumbing to addictions, sickness, mental illness, chronic depression, isolation, or shutting down to life.
+With unexpressed grief, we risk falling into addictions, sickness, mental illness, chronic depression, isolation, or shutting down to life.

 The gift of moving through grief is we realize we cannot do it alone, that everyone eventually has grief, and we can find a “shared heart” in being together with one another.
 Through shared pain, we find a new kind of support system in our lives, a new way to live life in feeling our emotions fully and in seeing how kindness is a gift of sorrow.
 Our hearts take on a new life.
 We can find empathy and understanding.
 We can move through terrible pain.
 We can sometimes even feel our connection to loved ones from the other side, sense their healing, and often find healing through them.